muniruelijah/HackBio-biocoding-internship/stage-0/Stage_0_explainer.md

 # Stage 0 Explanier

-### Author: Muniru Elijah ;Slack @MuniruElijah
+### Author: Muniru Elijah ;Slack @MuniruElijah Contributors:@Stella, @Lase, @Elias, @Sproff,@nmametja.

 ## TASK

-The task for this stage was to use any data structure of our choice to organise the names, slack usernames, email address, hobby, country, discipline and prefferred programming language of the member of our team.
+The task for this stage was to use any data structure of our choice to organise the names, slack usernames, email address, hobby, country, discipline and preferred programming language of the member of our team.

 ## PROPOSED SOLUTION

-I chose to use a data frame to store the data in a structure manner, because with a data frame each member’s information will be in a row while each column will contain one type of information.
+We chose to use a data frame to store the data in a structure manner, because with a data frame each member’s information will be in a row while each column will contain one type of information.
 Also data frame makes it easy to access each member’s information with indexing.